Bokai-Bi/Unity-Tutorial/coolstuff.md

 - UI Buttons
 - Anything in the game, really

-A GameObject, by itself, is an empty container that does not do anything.
-All GameObjects come with a transform (position, rotation, and scale).
-However, a transform doesn’t mean anything when the object has no behavior.
+A GameObject, by itself, is an empty container that only has a transform (position, rotation, and scale).
+It has no behavior otherwise.
 We are going to make a basic "platformer" today.
 Let's first try to create an object to be our platform.
 You can right click in the hierarchy and click "Create Empty", name the object "platform".
 ![image](https://github.com/user-attachments/assets/4531db4f-d77f-439d-b98e-a0f75bdfcc1c)
 If you select the object and look in the Scene tab, you should see... nothing.